mccarthysean/mccarthysean.github.io/_posts/2020-11-07-timescale-dash-flask-part-1.md

 );
 ```

-Now the the special part that you can't do in a regular PostgreSQL database.
+Now the special part that you can't do in a regular PostgreSQL database.
 We're going to transform the `sensor_data` table into a "Hypertable".
 Behind the scenes, TimescaleDB is going to partition the data on the time dimension, making it easier to filter, index, and drop old time series data.

-If you've come to this tutorial to take advantage of TimescaleDB's unique features, pay attention because this is where the magic happens.
+If you've come to this tutorial to take advantage of TimescaleDB's unique features, the following is where the magic happens.

-Run the following query in PGAdmin to create the partitioned hypertable:
+Run the following query in PGAdmin to create the hypertable, automatically partitioned on the "time" dimension:
 ```sql
 SELECT create_hypertable('sensor_data', 'time');
 ```